kianjw/Dyslexia_prediction/README.md

 Instruction for how to run the app:

-Putting model.pkl and scaler.pkl in the same directory as app.py
+Putting model.pkl and scaler.pkl and questions_vocab.json in the same directory as app.py